On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills

-Deep Reinforcement Learning (RL) has been dominating the field of dexterous manipulation recently, enabling a variety of impressive autonomous dexterous manipulation skills.
-One of the most popular approaches, developed by \citet{OpenAI2018Cube}, demonstrated that a high-DOF multi-finger hand can learn to solve the Rubik's cube.
-More recently, \citet{chen2021a} developed a model-free RL framework that was capable of reorienting over 2000 geometrically different objects and showed strong zero-shot transfer to new objects.
-Along similar lines, several recent approaches have demonstrated the effectiveness of RL for dexterous manipulation~\cite{nagabandi2020deep, qi2022hand, zhu2019dexterous}.
-Despite their impressive successes, RL-based algorithms suffer from poor sample efficiency and their policies are notoriously difficult to to train.
+\textbf{Learning Manipulation Skills as Dynamical Systems}: Our work falls into the category of dynamical-system-based imitation learning methods for manipulation~\cite{Harish2022Survey}.
+Made popular by the Dynamics Movement Primitives (DMPs)~\cite{ijspeert2013dynamical}, these methods model robot motions as solutions to a learnable dynamical system.
+The past decade witnessed a plethora of approaches built upon the same principle (e.g., \cite{khansari2011learning,neumann2015learning,Harish2017Dynamical,rana2020learning, rana2020euclideanizing,figueroa2022locally}), creating increasingly-capable LfD tools for manipulation.
+Robustness to perturbations, high sample efficiency, and provable convergence are all but a few examples of the many advantages of dynamical-system-based approaches.
+These approaches tend to be highly structured and leverage control-theoretic and topological tools to learn complex desired motions with unparalleled sample efficiency.
+Recent work also embeded the dynamical systems structure into deep neural networks to enable end-to-end learning~\cite{bahl2020neural}.
+These approaches were primarily designed to capture low-dimensional end-effector skills for serial-link manipulators.
+In contrast, our work investigates the utility of Koopman operators in learning dexterous manipulation skills on high-DOF platforms. \textbf{Learning Dexterous Manipulation Skills}: Deep Reinforcement Learning (RL) has been dominating the field of dexterous manipulation recently, enabling an impressive array of skills~\cite{nagabandi2020deep, qi2022hand, zhu2019dexterous}.
+A popular approach demonstrated that a multi-finger hand can learn to solve the Rubik's cube~\citet{OpenAI2018Cube}.
+Recently, \citet{chen2021a} developed a model-free RL framework capable of reorienting over 2000 differently-shaped objects.
+Despite impressive successes, RL-based algorithms suffer from poor sample efficiency and notoriously-difficult training procedures.
 In contrast, Imitation learning (IL) aims to improve sample efficiency by leveraging expert demonstrations~\cite{osa2018algorithmic,Harish2022Survey}.
-However, most existing IL-based methods (including those discussed in Sec.~\ref{sec:rw_learning_DM}) focus on lower-DOF manipulators and do not scale well to high-dimensional systems.
+However, most existing IL-based methods (including those discussed in Section~\ref{sec:rw_learning_DM}) focus on lower-DOF manipulators and do not scale well to high-dimensional systems.